-In the literature, there are classical results about visual alarm design (for a review, see[1]).
-However, a vast majority of these results is based on light displays and the parameters tested pertain mostly to color, shape or location.
-For example, the guidelines in "Human Factors in the Design and Evaluation of ATC Systems"[2] specify color (red for warning/danger, yellow for caution and green for normal/ready status), location (the central 15 degrees of the area where the controller normally looks) and blinking (no more than 2 levels, rate between 2 and 3 Hz).
+On the one hand, there are classical results about visual alarm design that can efficiently raise attention (for a review, see [1]).
+However, a vast majority of these results is based on light displays and the parameters tested pertain mostly to colour, shape or location.
+For example, the guidelines in "Human Factors in the Design and Evaluation of ATC Systems"[2] specify colour (red for warning/danger, yellow for caution and green for normal/ready status), location (the central 15 degrees of the area where the controller normally looks) and blinking (no more than 2 levels, rate between 2 and 3 Hz).

-More recently, researchers have stepped further away from the characteristics of visual perception per se and focused on the cognitive mechanisms of alarm awareness [3, 9].
-Wickens [10], for example, defined a set of basic principles allowing for a better readability of the signals and their relationship in the situation at hand.
-Particularly efficient are the following principles: sequencing, where it should be possible to recover the order in which a series of signals progressed; grouping and prioritizing, where the spatial organization of the signals on the display should be closely related to the functional organization of the system; color, where the conventional meaning of colors should be congruent with their use (e.g. red for danger); informativeness, where each signal should be designed to provide higher-level combined information.
+On the other hand, HMI researchers have stepped further away from the characteristics of visual perception per se and focused on the cognitive mechanisms of alarm awareness [3, 9].
+Wickens [10], for example, defined a set of basic principles allowing for a better readability of the signals and their relationship to the situation at hand.
+Particularly efficient are the following principles: sequencing, where it should be possible to recover the order in which a series of signals progressed; grouping and prioritising, where the spatial organisation of the signals on the display should be closely related to the functional organisation of the system; colour, where the conventional meaning of colours should be congruent with their use (e.g. red for danger); informativeness, where each signal should be designed to provide higher-level combined information.

 Lately, research work in the so-called ecological perspective has been advocating for a more integrated representation of information.
-In this approach, the fundamental unit of analysis is the human-environment system (or the humanmachine system, as the case may be).
+In this approach, the fundamental unit of analysis is the human-environment system (or the human-machine system, as the case may be).
 Typically, these studies question the relevance and format of the information presented to the user [4].
 Their designs attempt to exploit the large capacity of the human perceptuo-motor system as it is found in natural environments by supplying a complex, but transparent information environment.
 A good example is provided by head-up displays for aircraft pilots where design has focused on representation of those features of the optical array that support perception of speed, height, and flight direction [6].